bendps/Detections-of-seabird-fishery-interactions-using-GLS/README.md

 "Light-level geolocators reveal spatial variations in interactions between northern fulmars and fisheries" Here are few instructions regarding the following scripts:

-1. Because the dataset is not public, we can't adapt the script to refer to dropbox or other drive.
-	Therefore, area where you need to modify the path depending on your computer are indicated by the #!!# symbol, you can find them using Ctrl+F if you want to use these scripts on other dataset

-2. Nevertheless, the folder you just download contain a track that will allow you to execute every script as long as you specify your WD
-	(i.e. the path were you download this folder) without changing any other folderpath.
-Please note that this track belong to the Migrate Technology group.

-3. Requested packages are indicated at the beginning of every script between the two #~~~~~~~# symbols.

-4. Scripts are numbered in the order they should be used
+1. Scripts are numbered in the order they should be used

+2. We provide the data for one bird so that it is possible to run the code.

-5. We here provide only a sample of the fisheries data due to size limitation, the full dataset is available on the GFW website (https://globalfishingwatch.org/data-download/)
+5. We provide only a sample of the fisheries data due to size limitation, the full dataset is available on the Global Fishing Watch website (https://globalfishingwatch.org/data-download/)